Series / Borgen

 - Paparazzi: A particularly unspeakable case, persecuting mentally fragile psychiatric patients.

 - Playing the Victim Card: Both Birgitte and Kaspar accuse Saltum of this, with good reason: his political tactics are usually based on saying digusting things in public and claiming to be the victim of Political Correctness Gone Mad when people get angry.

-- Politically Incorrect Villain: Saltum, who is incredibly racist, and quite redneck-ish.
-Also, Laugesen, who's homophobic (but left-wing, weirdly enough).
+- Saltum, who is incredibly racist, and quite redneck-ish.
+Also, Laugesen, who's homophobic but who at least professes to be left-wing.

 - Power Hair: Averted with Birgitte, who has long hair.

 - Reasonable Authority Figure: Birgitte herself, and also Torben Friis (mostly).

 - Reassigned to Antarctica: In Episode 12, being assigned to the EU as a commissioner is described as this since it apparently has been used to get rid of politicians who were too troublesome on the homefront; the discussion provides the episode title, "In Brussels, No-one Can Hear You Scream".

 - Right Behind Me: In the second episode, Birgitte is summoned to see the Queen of Denmark so she can be appointed "Royal Investigator" (which means she can start negotiating a coalition).
 There's a delay and Birgitte wonders how long the... certain word for a woman... is going to be, as a footman arrives to tell her that Her Majesty is ready.

 - Ruritania: One episode revolves around the visit of the president of the former Soviet republic of Turgisia.

 - Kasper gives one to Saltum in Episode 16, calling him a "political parasite".